TimCares/MasterThesis/docs/thesis/background/transformer.typ

 bold(H)_(w, 0)=[bold(h)_(w, 0, mono(["T_CLS"])), bold(h)_(w, 0, 1), ..., bold(h)_(w, 0, M), bold(h)_(w, 0, mono(["T_SEP"]))] = bold(E)_w + bold(T)^"pos"_w
 $ <text_representation>

-We refer to $0$ as the layer number of the Transformer, which we will clarify in the next section, and $w$ as the modality being text or language, respectively.
+We refer to $0$ as the layer number of the Transformer, which we will clarify in the next section.

 ==== Transformer Layer
 The actual Transformer consists of a set of $L$ layers, also referred to as blocks, which are stacked on top of each other.